 Mission, Ethos, and Aims

-Cottesmore School is a Boarding and Day community that puts children first.
+Cottesmore School is a boarding community that puts children first.
 Our Christian and family ethos enables us to enrich the lives of the young people in our care.
 Each child is cared for, valued, inspired, nurtured and educated to achieve personal excellence through the enhancement of their intellectual curiosity, academic achievement, physical development, imagination, creativity, and spirituality.

 Cottesmore is a close, caring and very busy community.
 The staff common room is welcoming and supportive and all members of staff are expected to work very much as a team with the children as our central concern.
 We aim to value all members of staff, whatever their role at the school, and we welcome initiative and ideas for school improvement.

 Staff at Cottesmore are generous in their support for each other, covering lessons and helping when colleagues are under pressure and this is something that we all very much appreciate about the school.
 We aim to create a happy and rewarding working environment.
 There is a strong tradition of close pastoral care and we aim to share good practice in all areas of our working lives.

 Staff are expected to work hard and to maintain the highest possible professional standards.
 The hours are long (but so are the holidays!) and full-time staff play an important part in supervisory duties.
 Teaching, preparation and other duties can extend across weekends and so a high level of commitment is required.
 In return, Cottesmore can be a truly rewarding place to work.
 We try to ensure that the resources and working environment are second to none and we look to support each other so that all members of the school community get the most that they possibly can out of Cottesmore.
 We are fortunate to have excellent facilities and superb catering!